TIPS Explained: Your Inflation Shield in 2026

 How TIPS Actually Work

 Every TIPS bond has two components: a fixed coupon rate and an inflation-adjusted principal.
-The coupon rate on TIPS is lower than conventional Treasuries — the average coupon on outstanding TIPS is just 0.99% as of February 2026, compared to 3.19% for Treasury Notes.
-But that comparison is misleading because TIPS compensate you through principal adjustment.
+The average coupon on outstanding TIPS is just 0.99% as of February 2026, compared to 3.19% for Treasury Notes.
+That comparison is misleading because TIPS compensate through principal adjustment.

 At maturity, you receive the greater of the adjusted principal or the original $1,000 face value — so you're protected against deflation too.
 This deflation floor is one of TIPS' underappreciated features.